Tag Archives: Maverick Records

 Music critic Sal Cinquemani commented on the album’s impact:

 By 1992, Madonna was an icon—untouchable, literally and figuratively—and Erotica was the first time the artist’s music took on a decidedly combative, even threatening tone, and most people didn’t want to hear it.
 Erotica’s irrefutable un-sexiness probably says more about the sex=death mentality of the early ’90s than any other musical document of its time.
 This is not Madonna at her creative zenith.
 This is Madonna at her most important, at her most relevant.
 No one else in the mainstream at that time dared to talk about sex, love, and death with such frankness and fearlessness.

-On March 22 1993, Madonna’s version of Fever (a remake of 1958 Peggy Lee song) was released as a UK single.
+On March 22 1993, Madonna’s cover of Fever (a remake of the classic 1958 Peggy Lee song) was released as a UK single.